 Chili-Rubbed Lamb Leg Steak

-Chili-Rubbed Lamb SteakLamb or goat leg steaks dusted with a mildy-spicy chili rub is a good, simple treatment for all kinds of cuts.
+Tender lamb leg steaks dusted with a mildy-spicy chili rub and pan seared is a delicious recipe you can use for lots of chops.
 Everyone should have a good meat rub in their repertoire, and this simple chili rub is one of my favorites.

 You can use the rub on all kinds of things.
-It’s good on slow-cooking cuts like lamb shoulder or a whole brisket, as well as quick-cooking cuts like the leg steaks I use here, or even a rack of lamb or a shoulder chop.
+It’s good on slow-cooking cuts of lamb like shoulder or a whole brisket, as well as quick-cooking cuts like the steaks cut crosswise from the leg I use here, or even a rack of lamb or a shoulder chop.

 Grass fed lamb leg steak